10 Best Mixed Collection Songbooks

 Final Recommendation

-If you lead an SATB choir and need a cornerstone work for the season, prioritize mixed-voice collections with full piano reductions and, when possible, rehearsal audio.
-For pianists and vocalists who play casual events, a large piano/vocal/chords anthology or an easy fake book offers the most flexibility per dollar.
-Guitarists and jazz players should gravitate toward genre-specific fake books that use clear chord symbols and fit their transposition needs.
-Ultimately, the best mixed collection songbook is the one that matches your ensemble size, skill level, and the amount of repertoire you need at your fingertips.
+If you lead an SATB choir and need a cornerstone work for the season, prioritize mixed-voice collections with full piano reductions and rehearsal audio when available.
+Pianists and vocalists who play casual events get the most flexibility from a large piano/vocal/chords anthology or an easy fake book.
+Guitarists and jazz players should gravitate toward genre-specific fake books that match their transposition needs and use clear chord symbols.
+The best mixed collection songbook is the one that fits your ensemble size, skill level, and the amount of repertoire you need at your fingertips.
 Start with the ranked list above, match the format to your setup, and you will spend less time managing paper and more time making music.